Structure Type: built works - commercial buildings - banks (buildings)

 William Chapman Ralston's (1826-1875) original Bank of California location, stood on the northwest corner of California Street and Sansome Street in San Francisco, CA. (See San Francisco California City Directory, 1878, p.
 922.)
 Ralston's bank had a storied history, financing some of the mining operations that constituted Nevada's Comstock Lode of the mid-1860s-early 1870s

-Scottish architect David Farquharson (b.
-1827) produced an Italianate design, featuring two floors of arched windows each trimmed with columns and piers.
+Scottish-born architect David Farquharson (1827-1914) utilized the prevalent Italianate style for the bank's exterior, featuring two floors of arched Romanesque windows situated between engaged Tuscan columns and pilasters.
+(Supports on the California Street facade were doubled for emphasis, as this was the main entry.)
 It was a compressed version of the linear Library of Saint Mark, Venice, Italy, designed by Jacopo Sansovino (1486-1570) in 1536 and supervised by him and his successor, Vincenzo Scamozzi (1548-1616), between 1537 and 1588.

 It was replaced after the Great Earthquake of 04/18/1906 by a Bliss and Faville design.